craftcms/docs/docs/3.x/extend/controllers.md

   automatically be formatted as JSON, with an `error` key.
 - It provides several helper methods that ease development.

+If you’re writing a custom module and not a plugin, make sure your module’s [$controllerNamespace](https://www.yiiframework.com/doc/api/2.0/yii-base-application#$controllerNamespace-detail) property sets the right namespace for your controllers.

 ## Request Validation Methods

 <craft3:craft\web\Controller> offers several methods you can call from within your actions, to validate the current